WebEngage/xamarin-ios-sample/README.md

 ## In-app Notifications

+No additional steps are required to receive in-app notifications.

+### Tracking Screens

 Screens can be tracked to set rules for showing in-app notifications.
 For example, you can create a rule in WebEngage dashboard to show in-app notification on a particular screen.

-### Tracking Screens

 ```csharp
 using WebEngageXamariniOS;